 As you’re wandering around Kolkata there a few images to capture that are typical to Kolkata, but aren’t necessarily specific to any of the locations above.
 Complete your Kolkata photography collection with the following images.

 Hand-pulled rickshaws were originally brought to India by Chinese immigrants in the 19th century.
-However, these were deemed a travesty in human dignity and were banned in 2005.
+However, it was decided hand-pulled rickshaws were inhumane and were banned in 2005.

 If the rickshaw wallahs are caught working by the police, the fine can far outweigh a days earnings, however they take their chances and still ply their trade in neighbourhood backstreets.